Looking to clear a debt? A debt consolidation loan may help to combine debts into one manageable loan.

 What are debt consolidation loans?

-In its simplest terms, a debt consolidation loan will pay off your existing debts and transfer the monies owed into one loan with one manageable, monthly repayment.
+In the simplest terms, a debt consolidation loan will pay off your existing debts and transfer the monies owed into one loan with one manageable, monthly repayment.

 You will still have to pay back all the monies owed, but with loan consolidation you may be able to reduce your monthly outgoings, pay a lower rate of interest, or be able to spread the costs out over a longer time period.